Colonial Plaza: 1995present: Redevelopment into a power center

 After acquiring the property in early 1995, Cousins/Newmarket announced that redevelopment plans would call for demolition of nearly the entire property in favor of a power center.
 The stores which were not demolished were Walgreens, J. Byron's (which closed in early 1996 during redevelopment), the former Belk, and Rhodes Furniture.
 As part of the redevelopment, the former Belk was divided between Marshalls and a new location of Rhodes Furniture, while the latter's old store became Barnes & Noble.
 Tenants in the new center included Old Navy, Circuit City, Ross Dress for Less, Linens 'n Things, Baby Superstore (which merged with Babies "R" Us soon after opening), and L. Luria & Sons catalog showroom.
 Other major stores included Stein Mart, Men's Wearhouse, and Just for Feet.
 Many of these big box stores opened in stages between late 1995 and early 1996.
-L. Luria & Sons underwent a chainwide liquidation in mid-1997, and by 1999, their building had been retenanted by Staples.
+L. Luria & Sons underwent a chainwide liquidation in mid-1997, and by 1999, their building was being rented to Staples.

 Weingarten Realty acquired the property from Cousins/Newmarket in 2001.
-At the time of acquisition, the center was 97 percent leased.
+At the time of acquisition, the center was 97% leased.
 Under their ownership, many changes in key tenants occurred.
 Rhodes Furniture closed and became a flooring/tile store called Floor & Decor in 2007.
 Both Linens 'n Things and Circuit City closed in 2009 after those chains filed for bankruptcy.
 Taking their respective places at Colonial Plaza were Big Lots and the first Hobby Lobby in the Orlando area.
 Babies "R" Us closed in 2011, and was replaced by Bealls Outlet and Ulta Beauty two years later.
 Five Below opened at the center in August 2018.
 In late 2018, Floor & Decor moved across the street to Orlando Fashion Square, and in 2020 it became a Conn's electronics store.
 Following the closure of the Stein Mart chain that same year, their location in Colonial Plaza was sold to Sprouts Farmers Market.
-As of 2020, Colonial Plaza is the eighth-largest shopping center in the Orlando area.
+As of 2018, Colonial Plaza is the eighth-largest shopping center in the Orlando area.
 The center has a trade area of over 292,000 people within a 5-mile radius, and average daily traffic counts of 72,500 cars along Colonial Drive and Bumby Avenue.